Azure-Samples/data-virtualization/README.md

 Under the `src` folder in this repo you will find a `template.appsettings.json` file.
 Rename it to `appsettings.json` and configure it accordingly

 - the Database settings refer to your Serverless/Dedicated Synapse pool settings and the Purview settings refer to your Purview account.
+- the Purview settings refer to your Purview account, the `TenantId` is your AAD tenant id.
 - fill the Destination Settings as desired

 ```json